aws-samples/amazon-translate-pdf/README.md

 ### Run code examples on local machine

 Setup AWS Account and AWS CLI using getting started with Amazon Textract.
-Git clone the sample project (need to add to AWS samples) or Download and unzip PDFTranslate.zip from the GitHub repo(add link to downloadable zip)
-Install Apache Maven if it is not already installed.
+Git clone or download and unzip PDFTranslate-2.0.zip Install Apache Maven if it is not already installed.
 In the project directory run "mvn package".
 Run: "java -jar target/translate-pdf-1.0.jar --source en --translated es" to run the Java project.